sanowl/My-notes-on-Geometrical-deformation-of-brane-matter-field-within-f-R-Q-P-gravity/notes.md

 3. **Solution Ansatz**:
    - Assume specific forms for \( A(y) \) and \( \phi(y) \) to simplify the equations.
-   - Use boundary conditions consistent with the brane's localization and symmetry.
+   - Apply boundary conditions consistent with the brane's localization and symmetry.

 ---

 ## Analysis of Gravity Models

 This section explores various forms of \( f(R,Q,P) \) gravity, focusing on quadratic, cubic, and quartic terms.
-Each model introduces different modifications to the gravitational dynamics, affecting the brane's geometry and matter localization.
+Each model introduces different modifications to gravitational dynamics, affecting the brane's geometry and matter localization mechanisms.

 ### 1. Quadratic Gravity